joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 -->
 <br>

 Midjourney allows up to 60 words per prompt, but effectiveness diminishes with length.
 Be selective with styles, specifications, and parameters for better results.
 Aim for clarity and specificity in your prompts for optimal image generation.
 Can you guide me through creating an effective prompt with suitable examples?
-If you are please reply with, "What image would you like to create?".
+If you are please reply with, "What image would you like to create?"

 <br>